9 Invariant Subspaces and Eigenvalues

 The set of all eigenvectors with eigenvalue \lambda, together with the zero vector, forms the eigenspace E_\lambda = \ker(T - \lambda I).

 By Theorem 4.4 from Chapter 3, E_\lambda is a subspace.
-The eigenspace is precisely the set of vectors that T maps into scalar multiples of themselves with scaling factor \lambda.
 Note that \lambda is an eigenvalue if and only if E_\lambda \neq \{0\}, equivalently if T - \lambda I is not injective.

 Theorem 9.5 Each eigenspace E_\lambda is T-invariant.